 You will also be asked if “this child is applying with you.”
 However, answering “Yes” will not grant your child immigration benefits.
 Each child must be eligible and file a separate application.

 Who is Considered to be a “Child”

-For the purposes of the immigration process, USCIS considers a child to be a son or daughter under the age of 21 that is also any of the following:
+For the purposes of the immigration process, USCIS considers a child to be an unmarried son or daughter under the age of 21 that is also any of the following:

 - A genetic child born in wedlock

 - A genetic child born out of wedlock: